chloe4E/product-technical-tests/web-app/nearest-boutiques/README_CF.md

 - I lost a lot of time with the BoutiqueCard component as I struggled to use my props correctly.
 - I would try to use a store for the data to avoid props drilling for the location of the user.
-- I would try to use Typescript
+- I would try to use Typescript.

 ## Links